eliemichel/webgpu-headers/doc/src/api.md

-# API
+# API Index

+**NB** This is a comprehensive index of all the entities defined by the WebGPU native API.
+For a more didactic entry point, please refer the [API overview](overview).

 ## Objects

-WebGPU objects are referenced through blind handles, which are homogenous to pointers.
-The following objects are defined by the API:

  - [`WGPUAdapter`](../object/Adapter)